dylan-lang/binary-data/documentation/source/reference.rst

 Overview
 ========

 This describes the API available from binary-data.
-It is organised in the following sections, depending on different demands: using binary data in a tool, extending with a custom binary format, and the internal API.
+It is organized in the following sections, depending on different demands: using binary data in a tool, extending with a custom binary format, and the internal API.